onelgo/onelgo/README.md

 - 👋 Hi, I’m @onelgo
 - 👀 I’m interested in analytics and machine learning
-- 🌱 I’m currently learning random forests
 - 💞️ I’m looking to collaborate on 'data for good' initiatives
-- 📫 How to reach me: here?
 - 😄 Pronouns: he/him/his

 <!---